teslamate-org/teslamate/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Relevant entries from the logs**

-_You **have to** provide the logs of the teslamate container / application unless the bug is limited to Grafana only.
-To fetch the logs of the teslamte container run the following command:_ `docker-compose logs teslamate`
+You must provide the logs of the teslamate container/application unless the bug can be narrowed down to Grafana.
+To get the teslamate Docker container logs, for example, use the following command: `docker-compose logs teslamate`.

 ```
 paste logs here
 ```

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots to help explain the problem.

-**Operating environment (please complete the following information):**
+**Operating environment**

  - OS: [e.g. Ubuntu]
+ - TeslaMate Version: [e.g. v1.14.0]
- - Version [e.g. v1.7.0]
+ - Type of installation: [e.g. Docker or Manual]